redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

 If the `ldapmodify` command does not succeed, troubleshoot the role, permission, and privilege created in the first step.

-If using an existing IDM group to determine whether or not an account is "enabled" for OpenStack, the administrative user will need to be added to that group instead of `cn=enabled_users,cn=openstack`.
+If using an existing IdM group to determine whether or not an account is "enabled" for OpenStack, the administrative user will need to be added to that group instead of `cn=enabled_users,cn=openstack`.

 ## Keystone Configuration